 As a parent or caregiver of a child with autism, you know that autism sleeping problems can be a challenge.
-Many children with autism struggle with sleep disturbances, which can lead to a host of problems, including behavioral issues, difficulty concentrating, and decreased quality of life for both the child and their family.
+Many children with autism struggle with sleep disturbances, which can lead to a host of problems, including behavioural issues, difficulty concentrating, and decreased quality of life for both the child and their family.
 In this article, we’ll explore the reasons why children with autism may struggle with sleep and provide tips for better rest.

 Understanding Sleep Disturbances in Autism